How to Retrieve OBD2 Codes Without a Scanner

 Using an odometer

 Making use of the odometer is another way to retrieve the OBD2 codes.
 The user is required to depress the vehicle’s odometer.
 (The “reset” and “trip” buttons must be reset as well.)
 Simultaneously, the ignition key of the vehicle must be turned on and off.
 The process must be ended with the ignition key turned on.
-The respective “reset” and “trip” buttons of odometer must then be released.
+The respective “reset” and “trip” buttons of the odometer must then be released.
 The codes will then be available on the screen of the digital odometer.
 The screen will indicate the problem with your vehicle.

 The bottom line